Migraine is a headache with pain that can last from four hours to three days

 Procedures used to diagnose a migraine are generally used to rule out other possible causes of the symptoms.
 In addition to a complete medical history and physical examination, some procedures that may be used include:

-While there is no cure for Chronic Migraine, specific treatment for headaches will be determined by your doctor based on:
+While there is no cure for Chronic Migraines.
+Specific treatment for headaches will be determined by your doctor based on various factors of your migraines.

 The ultimate goal of treatment is to stop migraines from occurring.
 Adequate management depends on the accurate identification of the type of headache and may include: